-At Historic Saint Patrick, Eucharistic Adoration with exposition of the Blessed Sacrament takes place on Tuesday starting at 4:15pm, and one hour before Saturday evening vigil Mass and the Sunday morning Mass.
+At Historic Saint Patrick, Eucharistic Adoration with exposition of the Blessed Sacrament takes place on Saturday starting at 4:00pm, before the evening vigil Mass.

 Frequently Asked Questions

 What is the relationship of Eucharistic adoration to the Mass?

 The celebration of the Mass is the origin and purpose of the worship shown to the Eucharist outside the Mass.
 Eucharistic adoration extends Holy Communion in a lasting way even as it prepares the faithful to participate more fully in the celebration of the Mass.
 It leads us to acknowledge Christ’s marvelous presence in the sacrament and invites us to deeper spiritual union with him in the reception of Holy Communion.